AI - A Story Writer Using OpenAI GPT-3 (Premium, Difficulty 2)

 [Notes: OpenAI has suggested users to use ChatGPT API instead of GPT-3 for better results, so this last step is updated to use the ChatGPT block.]

 When the user clicks the “Go!” button, we will use ChatGPT to generate a story.

 To compose our request, we need to join 2 phases together: a fixed phrase “write a story in 100 words about”, and the topics from the user’s input.
 We can store this request in a variable like this:

 To send this request to ChatGPT, we can use the following block.
 It will store the response from ChatGPT in another variable named “story”.
 This block will be in the “waiting” mode, which means it will remain active until we get the full response from ChatGPT.
 The length of 200 is the maximum number of “tokens” we ask for, which is about 150 words.
 That’s is more than enough, since we are asking for a 100-word story.
 The “temperature” is 0.8, and the closer it is to 1, the more creative the story.

 To show the story written by GPT-3, we need to set the reported result as the value of “textbox2”:

 Lastly, we should trigger the above whenever the user clicks the “Go!” button.
 So here is the complete solution:

 Now whenever we click the “Go!” button, we would get a new story:

-This tutorial has shown you how to use widgets to build a simple application, and also how to use the GPT-3 AI model to generate new content.
+This tutorial has shown you how to use widgets to build a simple application, and also how to use ChatGPT model to generate new content.
 Here are some ideas for you to further explore:

-Other Types of Content: Instead of stories, you can also use GPT-3 to write other types of content, such as jokes, poems or songs.
+Other Types of Content: Instead of stories, you can also use ChatGPT to write other types of content, such as jokes, poems or songs.